preciofishbone/OmniaDocs/document-management/end-user/controlled-documents-viewer/index.rst

 .. image:: controlled-documents-viewer-feedback.png

-The feedback is send to the Controlled Documents library where the documen is published from where the authors can read it.
+The feedback is sent to the Controlled Documents library from where the document is published, and the authors can read it there.
 A mail can also be sent (depends on settings) to either the document owner or the approver.